Ricette di Sicilia

 - 1

-Clean the mackerel and carefully remove the fillets, making sure to discard any bones.
+Clean the mackerel and carefully fillet them, removing any bones.

 - 2

-Place the fillets in an ovenproof dish, drizzle with extra virgin olive oil, sprinkle with chopped garlic and a pinch of salt.
+Place the fillets in a baking dish with a drizzle of extra virgin olive oil, chopped garlic, and a pinch of salt.

 - 3